aiulus/ddsf-ra/README.md

 [ddsflink]: https://arxiv.org/abs/2309.00189
 [deepclink]: https://arxiv.org/abs/1811.05890

+## Feedback

+If you have any feedback or suggestions about this project or the report, please open an [issue](https://github.com/aiulus/ddsf/issues) or contact [aybuke.ulusarslan@tum.de].

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.